 IEEE 802 technologies are designed not to cause interference with other users in bands where they operate.
 While continued improvement of interference mitigation remains a priority, technologies such as Wi-Fi and UWB sensors currently provide among the best co-existence guarantees for pre-existing incumbents and simultaneously opening up economic and social opportunities across sectors.

-New proposal: IEEE 802 wireless technologies are designed not to cause interference with other users in bands where they operate.
+New proposal: IEEE 802 wireless technologies are designed not to cause any harmful interference with other incumbent users in bands where they operate.
 Our standards development process takes aim not just at regulatory minimum requirements for interference mitigation, but to be actively working on better co-existence mechanisms.
 Indeed, IEEE 802 is at the forefront of ensuring that a ubiquitous, wireless technological infrastructure can be shared by many technologies and actors.
 The technologies developed in the IEEE 802 group have not just implemented existing regulations, but enabled regulations to change in ways that opened up more opportunities for social and economic welfare.

 IEEE 802.19 Wireless Coexistence Working Group (WG) has previously completed work in sub-1GHz and for automotive use scenarios, as well as for individual standards amendments developed in the IEEE 802.11 and .15 Working Groups.
 Additional work is undertaken within the Working Groups, such as the Co-existence Standing Committee of IEEE 802.11 which follows co-existence studies at the ISO and ETSI levels.